Latino Focus Group

 Noches de Colombia was the site of our focus group with 19 Spanish-speaking older adults residents of Englewood in June.
 We learned that their concerns about aging-in-place here are similar to those expressed at other focus groups across the City: Housing is expensive, taxes are very high, and many rely on local newspapers to find out about activities.
 As with other groups, many older adults don't use -- or want to use -- a computer.
 And, like many others, they LOVE living in Englewood!

-This Spring several older residents and Age-Friendly Englewood Coalition partners participated in a "walkability" study.
+This Spring several older residents and Age-Friendly Englewood Coalition partners participated in a "walkability" study, which was conducted by WSP Consulting and held at St. Paul's Church on Engle Street.

 Many FREE or very low cost fitness, health-related, educational and social programs are available in Englewood and nearby.